nmukhlis/go8-internal-carbon-pricing/README.md

   re-implements the scoring and visualization layer in R for reproducibility and to separate "the numbers" from "the writing."

-## AI Declaration

-The Excel-based scoring, data collection, and source coding for this project were conducted independently (see the thesis AI Declaration for detail on that process).
-The R analysis script, data transformation, and visualizations in this repository were built by me with the assistance of Claude to translate the original Excel-based scoring into a reproducible, version-controlled analysis pipeline.
-All scoring judgments, weights, and the underlying rubric design are my own work.

 Run it yourself:

 ```r